 With people outside your work group, check to see whether you can remove yourself from email lists you don’t need to be on.
 For example, maybe you are receiving copies of all the safety incidents, when safety is not your current job focus.
 Or maybe you are included in duplicate lists.
 Beyond that, you might send an email in which you reply to all this way: “Thanks for including me.
 At this point, I do not need to be involved in the ongoing discussion.
 Can you please remove me from the cc list but inform me of the group’s decision?”
 If you are dealing with one person, write, “I don’t need to be copied on these routine communications.
 But if you feel I need to know about a specific situation, do cc me.”

-Learn guidelines for bccs in the blog post “Bcc: Use With Caution.”
+Learn guidelines for bccs in our article “Bcc: Use With Caution.”

 Lynn